lrq3000/csg_datafusion/README.md

 ## License
 MIT License (see file LICENSE) for the notebooks and csg_fileutil_libs/aux_funcs.py, the rest in csg_fileutil_libs subfolders have their own licenses, compatible with the MIT.

+## Citation

+If you use this software, please help us support future development by citing it, as it helps secure funding.

+Please cite this software as follows:

+`csg_datafusion v2.7.3, 2019, Stephen Karl Larroque, DOI: 10.5281/zenodo.14836354`

 ## Similar projects